MicrosoftDocs/visualstudio-docs/docs/ide/how-to-manually-create-web-templates.md

 1. Create an XML file and save it with a .vstemplate file name extension, in the same directory as your project.
 Do not add it to the project in Visual Studio.

 1. Edit the .vstemplate XML file to provide project template metadata.
-For more information, see the example in the following section.
+For more information, see the [example that follows](#example).

 1. Locate the `ProjectType` element in the .vstemplate file, and set the text value to `Web`.